 When we talk about time and focus, the conversation often leads to time management.
-But time is not something you need to manage because it’s a limited resource.
+But time is something you need to manage because it’s a limited resource.
 Instead, you need to manage your focus effectively.

 So how can you handle the niceties of clients’ work, emails, meetings, and deadlines of your work without getting distracted?

 We cannot decide to become a digital hermit just because we’re spending most of our time before a screen.